Making The Most Out Of Having AvPD.

 One of the most important ways I’ve learned to cope – and yes, even connect – is through online friendships.
 I’ve had a friend since 2019 who I’ve never met in person, but we’re involved in each other’s lives.
 Even though most of our conversations happen online (and occasionally on the phone), it makes me feel less alone, and on especially difficult days, chatting to my friends online can make me feel better.

-That’s what making the most out of AvPD can be like: creating closeness in ways that bypass the panic of face-to-face connection.
+That’s what making the most out of AvPD can be like: creating closeness in ways that bypass the panic of face-to-face interaction.

 Hobbies: True Crime, Cats And Animals In General

-I also live with two rescue cats who keep me endlessly entertained.
+I also live with two rescue cats who keep me busy and stressed out (vet bills).
 I can’t imagine life without them.
-Rescue animals seem to understand what it means to find safety after chaos.
-I’ve been known to dance for them (they look horrified) and we play hide and seek.
+I must have lost the plot because I’ve been known to dance for them (they look horrified) and we play hide and seek.

-Am I the only person who lays flat in the bath, hiding, barely able to contain my giggles?
+Am I the only person who lays flat in the bath, hiding from cats, barely able to contain my giggles?

 The Power Of Small Interactions